minhongzhu/ffgt/ReadME.md

 Here is the guidance of running ffgt.
 All experiments are run on a laptop with AMD Ryzen 9 5950X 16-Core processor, 64.0 GB RAM and one Nvidia RTX3090ti GPU.

+**Note**: There are problems with downloading `SBM-PATTERN-NEW datasets` in versions before Aug.27, 2023.
+Please use the latest version of ffgt to run experiments on these datasets.

 ### Python environment setup with Conda

 ```bash